Aged Care Counselling – New Course!

 Fun Facts

 The oldest person in history, whose age has been independently verified, was Jeanne Calment of France, who was 122 years of age when she died in 1997.
 As of January this year, the oldest living person is Chitetsu Watanabe of Japan.
-Born in January 1903, she is 117 years of age and is the only verified living person who was alive when the Wright brothers took their first powered aircraft flight!
+Born in January 1903, she is 117 years old and is the only verified living person who was alive when the Wright brothers took their first powered flight in an aircraft.

-Like to help older people get the most out of their twilight years?
-Put your compassion, knowledge and skills to wonderful use with our Certificate of Aged Care Counselling.
+Would you like to help older people get the most out of their twilight years?
+Put your compassion, knowledge and skills to wonderful use with our Aged Care Counselling.